jgalanp/NetProLogo/README.md

 extensions[netprologo]
 ```

-**Note for Windows users:** When typing paths inside Prolog code use Unix flavor paths (i.e. using slash `/`, not backslash `\`).
+**Note for Windows users:** When typing paths inside Prolog code you must use Unix flavor paths (i.e. using slash `/`, not backslash `\`).

 The following primitives are available:

-* **Opens a new Prolog query:** `<Boolean> netprologo:run-query <PrologCall-String>`.
+* **Open a new Prolog query:** `<Boolean> netprologo:run-query <PrologCall-String>`.
 This primitive will close a former query after doing the call, thus it will not be possible to obtain more solutions from it.
 It returns `true` if the query was successful (to obtain query results see `run-next` and `dereference-var`) or the solution is true, or `false` otherwise.
-* **Builds Prolog Call:** `<Query-String> netprologo:build-prolog-call <Rear-Query-String> <Value-1> ... <Value-N>`.
+* **Build Prolog Call:** `<Query-String> netprologo:build-prolog-call <Rear-Query-String> <Value-1> ... <Value-N>`.
 It is useful to make automatic arguments replacement in order to build the Prolog call, especially when using lists as arguments.
 Arguments are automatically translated from NetLogo to Prolog.
-The place of every argument should be marked with `?X` in the `Rear-Query-String` where `X` is an argument ID (integer).
+The place of every argument should be marked with `?X` in the `Rear-Query-String` where `X` is an integer argument ID (as it is common in NetLogo).
 The same argument can be used more than once by placing the same ID twice in the `Rear-Query-String`.
 Example:

  ```netlogo
  let call (netprologo:build-prolog-call "assert(fact(?1,?2,?3,?2))" nl-arg1 nl-arg2 nl-arg3)